artonge/aalto/README.md

 I've heard about over-fitting but not sure how to detect and prevent it.
 How do I know my algorithm is exploring to much/no enough.

 - Function approximation seems to be impossible without a library to support the core computing.
 Didn't find an example that show the manipulation of the weights, update and prediction.
 I tried to implement FA using polynomials, without success.
-I don't grasp fully how it works.

 ### Notation
 - V : Value function
 - Q : state-action value function
 - G : Return
-- TD : Temporal Difference
-- MC : MonteCarlo
-- SARSA : State Action Reward State Action
-- FA : Function Approximation

 # [Sudoku environment](https://github.com/artonge/gym-sudoku)
 I heard the sudoku was considered for teaching, so I made an sudoku environment for OpenAI gym.
 After testing it I think it's not the best environment.

 - First, the grid generation can take some times so it slows the attempts a student can make.
 This could probably be improved.
 - Second, due to the amount of possible states, it's a hard environment, so not perfect for a first contact with reinforcement learning.

 The [Sudoku](https://github.com/artonge/aalto/tree/master/Sudoku) folder contains two trials, but unsuccessful.

-I would recommended the CartPole for teaching, as the amount of states is tinier than for the sudoku.
-Or even the [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) game, but it's maybe too easy.
+I would recommended the CartPole environment for teaching, because the amount of states is tinier than for the sudoku.
+Or even the [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) game, but this one is maybe too easy.